-KUT 90.5, established in 1958, and KUTX 98.9, established in 2013, are licensed by the Federal Communications Commission to the University of Texas at Austin and operate as a department within the Moody College of Communication.
-Both stations strive to be leading sources for knowledge and ideas that enrich and sustain greater Austin’s unique sense of place, cultural identity, and position as a center of leadership.
-Each month, nearly 500,000 Central Texans listen to KUT and KUTX on the air and online.
+KUT 90.5, established in 1958, and KUTX 98.9, established in 2013, are licensed by the Federal Communications Commission to The University of Texas at Austin and operate as a department within the Moody College of Communication.
+Together, the stations strive to broaden the public’s perspective on the world through in-depth news coverage delivered through a local lens, and by exploring the region's rich music and cultural scene.
+Each month, more than 750,000 Central Texans listen to KUT and KUTX or visit KUT.org and KUTX.org.

-KUT, KUTX, and the Cactus Cafe together offer close to sixty student internship opportunities each year.
-For more information on internship opportunities including descriptions and how to apply, please visit the KUT Web site.
+KUT and KUTX offer student internship and employment opportunities each year.
+For more information on internship opportunities including descriptions and how to apply, visit the KUT website.